Cake-Eaters/.github/profile/README.md

 Please email us at cake.eaters.business@gmail.com for any questions regarding our games, or if you would like to be apart of the team.

+Optionally, you could contact Cake on Discord at: Cake#3354 if you prefer it.

 ## GAMES
 ---------